xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 )
 ```

-We train and save this pipleline using the typical `scikit-learn` interface.
-We use `pickle.HIGHEST_PROTOCOL` in the call to `dump` to let `pickle` use its most efficient form of serialization.
+We train and save this pipeline using the typical `scikit-learn` interface.
+We use `pickle.HIGHEST_PROTOCOL` in the call to `dump` to let `pickle` use its most efficient form of serialisation.
 This won't be human-readable at all but it will be a smaller dump and faster to load than the older protocol versions.

 ```python
 df = pd.read_parquet(…)[relevant_coluns]